DamianChodorek/renshi-redux/README.md

     }
 }
 ```
-All Fragment (or Activity) specfic code goes to plugins.
+`Fragment` (or `Activity`) specfic code goes to plugins.
 Even creating view in `onCreateView()`.
 Note that plugin is passive.
-It doesn't call controllers/presenters directly but emit events by using `PublishSubject`.
-In this example one plugin creates controller and presenter, but you can use separate plugins.
+It doesn't call controllers/presenters directly but emits events by using `PublishSubject`.
+In this example one plugin creates a controller and presenter, but you can use separate plugins.
 One for button clicks (would create controller) and one for hiding/showing button (would create presenter).
 ```kotlin
 class MakeApiCallBtnFragmentPluginImpl(
         fragment: BaseFragment